nguyenlab/ESWA-Submission/README.md

 3. A cover letter.

+4. A highlight file, which summarizes the manuscript.

-4. A file which indicates the similarity and difference between the original paper and extened manuscript.
+5. A file which indicates the similarity and difference between the original paper and extened manuscript.